The U.S. Supreme Court's accepted appeals

 Still more developments in Rowan County, KY.

-- Part 63: Ominous development in Rowan Cty.
+Part 63: Ominous development in Rowan County.
 (Cont'd).
 Clerk Davis returns to work.
 Review of the root cause of the conflict.

 U.S. 6th Court of Appeals rejects another appeal from Davis.